Fami6Xx/PermaDoor/README.md

 Hello!
 If you're reading this then you must be special because this is only a testing repo for my learning of NextJS, NextAuth and NextUI v2.

-Currently (July 2023) the NextUI is in development so occasional ui bugs might happen!

 I used Postgres as my database and Vercel as my deploy site.

 ## First start